Online ABSN Programs in VA: Highlighting the Best Schools

 What’s the process for transferring my credits?

-Each school has a different process for healthcare students to transfer their credits, and since ABSN programs are designed for students with around 60 transferrable credits, the schools will work with you to meet as many requirements as possible.
 Even if your first degree was in a completely different field, such as business, the arts, or communications, you’ll be able to fulfill many, if not all, general education requirements.
 Typically ABSN programs require math and science prerequisites, such as anatomy and physiology, microbiology, statistics, and psychology.
-Meet with an admissions advisor to see if you’re lacking any courses.

 If I’m already in nursing, is an ABSN right for me?

-The short answer is, maybe.
-Some programs are designed specifically for students who don’t have a nursing degree, while others can accommodate students who have already become licensed practical nurses (LPNs) or certified nursing assistants.
-RNs have a wide range of choices, with RN to BSN programs, fast-track RN to BSN programs, and RN to BSN programs with no prerequisites.
+If you’re already an RN with an associate degree in nursing, you have a wide range of choices, including RN to BSN programs, fast-track RN to BSN programs, and RN to BSN programs with no prerequisites.
 Consider all of these options before selecting a program.

 Why Career Changers in Virginia Are Choosing Nursing

 Making the switch to a career in nursing has lots of benefits.
 If your previous degree was in communications, for example, you’ll still use those skills in explaining treatments to patients and families and in conveying to your colleagues what a patient needs.
-Nursing has many facets, so while you could be a hospital nurse, you also might end up working in public health, research, management, or community education.
+Here are several other reasons to earn a BSN and become an RN in Virginia:

 The Best Online Accelerated BSN Programs in VA